Brands of Statin Drugs

 |Fat soluble (lipophilic)||atorvastatin, fluvastatin, lovastatin and simvastatin.|

-You might often see news stories reporting that one statin is more effective than another.
+You might see news stories reporting that one statin is more effective than another.
 A group of scientists published a criticism of company-sponsored studies.
 They found that when pharmaceutical companies put up the money to fund the study, the results appear to be unreliable.
 Some of these studies were too small and were done for marketing purposes.
-Company-sponsored trials favor their own drug, which doesn't necessarily mean that the company's drug isn't better than the competition, but you need to look at the sources of these claims.
+Company-sponsored trials tend to show their own drug coming out on top, which doesn't necessarily mean that the company's drug isn't better than the competition, but you need to look at the sources of these claims.